taoensso/telemere/wiki/6-FAQ.md

 1. I have some particular needs, including very complex and large-scale applications that benefit from the kind of flexibility that Telemere offers re: filtering, dispatch, environmental config, lazy (post-filter) evaluation, etc.
 2. I have some particular tastes re: my ideal API.
 3. I wanted something that integrated particularly well with [Tufte](https://taoensso.com/tufte) and could share an identical API for filtering, handlers, etc.
-4. I wanted a modern replacement for [Timbre](https://www.taoensso.com/timbre) users that offered a superset of its functionality and easy migration path.
+4. I wanted a modern replacement for [Timbre](https://www.taoensso.com/timbre) users that offered a superset of its functionality and an [easy migration path](./5-Migrating#from-timbre).

 # Other questions?